 For each cat safety is our paramount concern.
 When you first take your cat home after collecting, this must be done via a secure cat carrier (this must not be a mesh type as they are not escape proof) which must be taken into the safe room on arrival.
 We will always advise having a door between your adopted cat and the main door out of the property.
 For example please contain safely in the kitchen, lounge etc before answering your front door.
 Cats will find the smallest space to get out and even the most settled of cats will react differently when scared and frightened.
 For safety reasons all our cats will only be rehomed to suitable indoor only homes.
 If you are unable to meet with these safety recommendations then a Romanian Cat is not for you.

-There will be a central meeting point in Edinburgh that we will ask all adopters to travel to - for anyone adopting from South of the Border, we will arrange another suitable meeting point on our route North or as close to Nottinghamshire as we can (near the kennels we use).
+There will be a central meeting point in Edinburgh that we will ask all adopters to travel to.
 All details of place to collect, timings etc will be advised in writing by the rehoming coordinator and you must ensure to bring your secure cat carrier with you.
 The adoption contract will be available for signing on the collection day.